 In the morning my voice is worse.
 When Susan asks how our show went as I’m fixing breakfast, all I can do was croak.

-“I’ll take it that it went too well,” she observed.
+“I’ll take it that it went too well,” she observes.
 “Let me look at that throat.”

-It was her first official mothering.
-She got me to croak “Ah” and said it was red.
+It’s her first official mothering.
+She gets me to croak “Ah” and says it’s red.
 There were no ulcers or bleeding

 ”Ulcers?”
 I manage to say.

 “Yes, Tim.
 Singers sometimes damage their voices so badly they need to be hospitalized.
 You’re fine, but you shouldn’t try to sing for a while.”

 But I have a show that night.
 I run up and tell Jace.

 “Good,” he says.
 “I’ll sing.
 Robby, Hippie and Iggy can do their parts.
 You can still play guitar.”

 I feel a big letdown but agree there’s no other choice.
 Jace says there was one song I can still do – ‘Jeremiah was a Bullfrog.’

 “Very funny,” I croak.

-Hippie called after we had eaten, in a big panic.
+Hippie calls after we ate, in a big panic.